-As a diversity consultant, I aim to work collaboratively with individuals who wish to transform their home institutions into inclusive spaces for all students, staff, faculty, and campus community members.
+As a diversity practitioner, I aim to work collaboratively with individuals who wish to transform their home institutions into inclusive spaces for all students, staff, faculty, and campus community members.
 I undertake this work as an extension of my own personal mission to face each day with honesty, openness, fairness, and compassion.

 On my bookshelf

 What I'm reading this July…

 I’m starting a new job this month, so I’ve picked up a copy of Michael Watkins’s The First 90 Days.
 In preparation for those long commutes, I’ll also dabble in Audiobooks.
 On the docket, an eclectic mix: Hilary Clinton’s What Happened, Fredrick Backman’s A Man Called Ove, and Kristin Hannah’s The Nightingale.

 As I prepare to teach a course on US history, I’ll be reading Roxanne Dubar Ortiz’s An Indigenous History of the United States and Deborah Miranda’s Bad Indians.

 And it’ll be fun to sneak in some of Jasper Fforde’s Early Riser, a wintry sci-fi tale.
 Enjoy your summer reads!